Learning outcomes for this module

 A Human Rights treaty is an international agreement, which imposes binding obligations to protect and promote rights and freedoms on States that officially accept it (commonly through “ratification” or “accession”); those States are referred to as States parties to the treaty.

 There are many different bodies and mechanisms aiming at monitoring the implementation of the rights of the child at national but also at international level.
-This training module intends to give an overview of them helping professionals working in the field of children’s rights to make the best use of these mechanisms.
+This training module intends to give an overview of them, to help professionals working in the field of children’s rights to make the best use of these mechanisms.

 Committees deal with questions linked to the protection of the rights of the child but the most important ones, at the UN level, are the Committee on the Rights of the Child, the Committee for Human Rights and the Committee on Economic, Social and Cultural Rights.